Buying real estate in the Netherlands?

 What costs are always mandatory when buying in the Netherlands in 2026?

-As of early 2026, the mandatory costs when buying property in the Netherlands include the notary fee for the transfer deed (typically 500 to 1,000 euros), Kadaster land registry fees (around 100 to 180 euros per deed), and the transfer tax unless you qualify for an exemption.
+As of early 2026, every property purchase in the Netherlands requires at minimum a notary for the transfer deed (leveringsakte), Kadaster registration fees (around 100 to 180 euros per deed), and transfer tax (overdrachtsbelasting) unless you qualify for the starter exemption, which means these three items are unavoidable no matter what.

 What taxes do I pay when buying a property in the Netherlands in 2026?